 Donna Voce ( Woman’s voice) is a virtuosic piano program that puts listeners up close and personal with female composers of the last three centuries.
-By sharing their compelling life stories and wide ranging oeuvre, Anna Shelest makes the case for the power of this music to capture hearts and minds of today’s listeners.
+By sharing their compelling life stories and wide ranging oeuvre, Anna Shelest makes the case for the power of this music to capture the hearts and minds of today’s listeners.

 Fanny Mendelssohn Sonata in G Minor